darklife/darkriscv/README.md

 - 7168: empty area
 - 7680: the end of RAM (stack)

-As long the *darkriscv* uses separate instruction and data buses, it is not possible dump the ROM area.
+As long the *DarkRISCV* uses separate instruction and data buses, it is not possible dump the ROM area.
 It is obviously that a unified ROM/RAM memory works better, but it requires a intermediary separated cache in order to avoid concurrency between the instruction and data buses.